marsupiaux/alascala/README.md

 # Alascala

-alascala is an integration of the Scala 3 REPL into Alacritty for daily use as a command line shell.
+alascala is an integration of the Scala 3 REPL / scala-cli into Alacritty for daily use as a command line shell.

+capitalise on the REPL's follow on syntax to make a drill down path navigation system

 ## Installation